scottrsm/julia/README.md

 ### Module Cards
 Provides code to play a version of poker.

+### Module Cards
+Implements a version of kmeans clustering.
+The potential novelty being:
+- A larger variety of metrics.
+- A novel way to do automatic cluster number detection.

 ### Module Finance
 A module containing utilities for some rudimentary signal analysis.
 Some of the functions deal with the "Exponential Moving Average" and its